enshreyasingh199-creator/Product-api-documentation/postman-testing.md

 The API should return:
 - A `200 OK` status code.
 - A JSON response containing a `products` list.
-- A product information such as id,title category and price.
+- A product information such as id,title, category and price.

 ### Actual Result